-Car insurance in the UK is broken.
-Good drivers can pay the same insurance costs as bad ones, while things like your job or postcode may also impact your rates.
+You know what we hate?
+The fact that good drivers can pay as much for car insurance as bad ones, while things your job or postcode may also impact your rates.
 It can seem very unfair.

-For years, a black box was the only way to try and fix this.
 A black box is a physical piece of hardware, sometimes called a ‘telematic device’, that is installed in your car to monitor how you drive.
 Drivers may get discounts on their car insurance - but must put up with pesky restrictions and fees.
+This is called telematics.

 Cuvva’s Smart Pricing rewards good drivers without hitting them with rules and costs.
 Instead of a box, your phone’s location and sensor data lets us know how well you drive, with insurance discounts of up to a third on offer.
 Put simply: the better you drive, the less you pay.

 Black boxes and Smart Pricing could both save you money but they are very different.
-Here is our complete guide to how they work and which one is better.
+Here is our complete guide to how they work and which one we think is better.

 Smart Pricing pulls this all together to give you a driving score out of 100.
 We need you to drive 125 miles to make sure your score is reliable - but to tide you over, we'll give you 10% off as soon as you sign up.
 Even better, there are no joining fees or deposits, either.